 MOD EUR/XXA28/47

 9.51 Following its action under No. 9.50, the administration with which coordination was sought under Nos.
-9.7 to 9.7B shall, within four months of the date of publication of the BR IFIC under No. 9.38, either inform the requesting administration and the Bureau of its agreement or act under No. 9.52.
-(WRC-2000)
+9.7 to 9.7B shall, within four months of the date of publication of the BR IFIC under No. 9.38, either inform the requesting administration and the Bureau of its agreement or, in case of disagreement to the request for coordination, may act under No. 9.52.
+(WRC-12)

 Reasons: In order to decrease the amount of purely administrative correspondence generated by the application of No. 9.52 for coordination cases under No. 9.7.